RAA-0/Flight-passengers-forecasting/Readme.txt

 NOTE:
 - must add the original datasets to the data/FlightML folder -must add the configurationn (airports, aircrafts, gdp_per_capita) to the Training/json_files folder
-- run the training manager to build the models and encoders
+- the training manager was already run. we can run it again to re-build the models and encoders
 - run the serving manager